Skip to Main Content

 Dates: 1970 to present.

-Britannica Online (Encyclopedia) Online encyclopedia with over 100,000 new and revised articles written by Nobel laureates, historians, curators, professors and other experts.
+Britannica Online (Encyclopedia) This link opens in a new windowOnline encyclopedia with over 100,000 new and revised articles written by Nobel laureates, historians, curators, professors and other experts.
 See “Media Browse” for short videos and images on a wide variety of topics.

 Dates: 1700s to present.

-Historical Abstracts Covers the history of the world (excluding the United States and Canada) from the 15th century to the present, including world history, military history, women's history, history of education, and more.
+Historical Abstracts This link opens in a new windowCovers the history of the world (excluding the United States and Canada) from the 15th century to the present, including world history, military history, women's history, history of education, and more.
 This authoritative database provides indexing of more than 2,300 academic historical journals in over 40 languages.

 Scope: Worldwide (excluding the United States and Canada)